-- Provision of and access to training to support innovation: The role of social partners and collective bargaining - Game changing technologies and innovative approaches to the identification of new skills - Financial incentives for research and development and skills investments.
+- Provision of and access to training to support innovation: The role of social partners and collective bargaining - > Game changing technologies and innovative approaches to the identification of new skills - > Financial incentives for research and development and skills investments.

 Each of the reports has been drafted consistently with a multi-method methodological approach.
-In the first instance, a literature and a statistical review were conducted simultaneously5.
+In the first instance, a literature and a statistical review were conducted simultaneously.
 In order to integrate the information collected through the background desk research, interviews were conducted among member organisations of social partners seeking good (and less successful) cases and practices at the enterprise, sectoral and national level, taking into account social partners' agreements on innovation, skills, provision of and access to training, including the effectiveness of employee training in meeting changing needs of employers and workers and how social dialogue and the participation of workers can contribute to the innovation process.
-To this end, online in-depth semi-structured interviews have been carried out and 39 in depth-interviews have been finalized6.
-Moreover, an online questionnaire7 has been designed and disseminated to a sample of respondents belonging to the member organisations of the European social partners.
+To this end, online in-depth semi-structured interviews have been carried out and 39 in depth-interviews have been finalized .
+Moreover, an online questionnaire has been designed and disseminated to a sample of respondents belonging to the member organisations of the European social partners.
 The survey has been drafted in English, French, Italian and Spanish to reach a broader number of respondents and to avoid the risk of a low rate of feedbacks due to possible linguistic barriers.
-The survey was completed by 64 respondents with an adequate balance in terms of feedback received by trade unions and employers' organisations' representatives and encompassing both sectoral and company level responses8.
+The survey was completed by 64 respondents with an adequate balance in terms of feedback received by trade unions and employers' organisations' representatives and encompassing both sectoral and company level responses .
 Alongside the three main issues covered by the research, for each topic (specifically through interviews, survey, and seminars) an assessment of the impact of the Covid-19 pandemic emergency on skills, innovation and training has been developed.

 In terms of geographical coverage, the report adopts a European wide perspective with the following specifications: 15 countries have been the focus for the identification of good and less good practices through desk research and contacts with national social partners (Austria, Bulgaria, Denmark, Estonia, France, Germany, Italy, Luxembourg, the Netherlands, Poland, Portugal, Romania, Spain, Sweden, United Kingdom).
 Stemming from this list, six countries have been subject to an in-depth comparative analysis.
-These six
+These six countries are: Sweden, Germany, Estonia, France, Italy, Romania.
+The selection of countries is the result of a mapping exercise carried out in strong collaboration with European cross-sectoral social partners.

-7 The survey has been distributed using the Google Form platform.
+${\bf 6}$ The survey has been distributed using the Google Form platform.

-4 Due to the persistence of the Covid-19 health emergency situation, all the seminars took place online.
+Due to the persistence of the Covid-19 health emergency situation, all the seminars took place online.